Observing

 Contrary to the inherent hubris and narcissistic feelings of elite-ness in such persons, perhaps what the so-called “trained observer” sees as Alien and Unidentified, is in truth a common and perfectly sensible phenomena to the vast majority.

-That, to most, there is truly “nothing to see here” but natural and typical phenomena of both nature and Man, you hear? …while to a rare few, these sightings stand out as absurd only because these uniformly “trained” observers lack in their apprehension of a greater and more dynamically whole picture of the environment thus reality.
+That, to most, there is truly “nothing to see here” but natural and typical phenomena of both nature and Man, [you hear?] …while to a rare few, these sightings stand out as absurd only because these uniformly “trained” observers lack in their apprehension of a greater and more dynamically whole picture of their environment thus reality.

-That, whether through training or by natural deficiency in visual perception, those who see things unidentifiable are expressing their truth plainly for all who stop to listen: that they indeed have an inability or difficulty in identifying what the majority of humanity see clearly and thus make no fuss about.
+That, whether through training or by natural deficiency in perception, those who see things supposed to be unidentifiable, are expressing their truth plainly for all who stop to listen: that they indeed have an inability or difficulty in identifying what the majority of humanity sense clearly, making no fuss about it.

 I hope I have succeeded in showing that to distinguish an object from the afflictions of its appearances is an awe-inspiring cognitive accomplishment.